SiwenW1998/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Welcome to Xiangming Ka's homepage!
+Welcome to Siwen Wang's Homepage!

-I am a senior student who is majoring in Software Engineering at the University of Electronic Science and Technology of China (UESTC).
-Also, I am the vice-principle of the [Unreal Game Studio](http://www.ss.uestc.edu.cn/studio.do?id=491) at UESTC.
-My research fields include Computer Graphics (Rendering), Game Development, VR/AR, and Machine Learning.
-Besides the technological aspects, I am also interested in the artistic aspects of Visual Arts--Game Design, Game Culture, Filmmaking, and Photography.
+Siwen is a graduating senior at University of Washington.
+Her background is in both Cognitive Psychology and Informatics, and she aspires to create and collaborate in a multidisciplinary workplace as a UX designer.
+Her interested areas include Inclusive Design, User Experience Design, VR/AR, and Data Visualization.
+Siwen has experience in conducting user researches, prototyping, and collabrating with team members.